Posted on | May 16, 2012 | 3 Comments

 These vegan mini-cookies came in a small resealable plastic container.
 Each package contains fourteen cookies, and each cookie measures about an inch in diameter and is perfect for satisfying your sweet tooth without feeling guilty.

 My favorite cookie was definitely the Pumpkin Dates Cherry.
-I like pumpkin, but the pumpkin wasn’t too overwhelming.
-My husband who doesn’t like pumpkin even enjoyed these cookies.
+I It is illegal for a casino, rather they are online or land based to allow anyone under aged to play any of the casino games . like pumpkin, but the pumpkin wasn”t too overwhelming.
+My husband who doesn”t like pumpkin even enjoyed these cookies.
 There are a bits of dried dates and cherry in the cookie to add a bit of sweetness and flavor.
 There were more cherries than dates.

 Ingredients: rice flour, dates, evaporated cane juice, expeller sunflower oil, fruit juice, natural grain dextrims (from rice), cherries (dried cherries, sugar, sunflower oil), pumpkin puree (pumpkin, water), pumpkin powder, tapioca starch, non aluminum baking powder (sodium bicarbonate, monocalcium phosphate), baking soda, sea salt, ginger